 FlexJobs is the leading remote job source on the web.

 Dreading your next conference call?
-Do they always seem chaotic?
+Do your meetings always feel chaotic?
 Are they unorganized?
-Does it feel like no one is in charge?
+Does it feel like no one is in charge or is paying attention?

-It’s time to improve your conference calls.
-If you spend time before and on your call time more efficiently, your colleagues and clients are more likely to find value in the call.
-Then they will participate more, and attend more frequently.
-That’s a win-win.
+You can increase meeting success while decreasing stress by spending a bit of time before and on your call more efficiently.
+This way, your colleagues and clients are more likely to find value in the call, engage more intently and attend your meetings more frequently.